 Asthma Right Care

 The IPCRG has initiated a global social movement to create a desire for change in the management of asthma.
 Our hunch was, and remains, that there is a relatively high degree of comfort with the status quo, which means there is not much ‘noise’ about the need for change.
 And yet those in the IPCRG network know that there is a real need for improvement because there is current evidence of avoidable harm and waste, that costs lives and wellbeing.
 So we need to disrupt that thinking and generate followers who care about and deliver Asthma Right Care.
-This means following international or national asthma guidelines and appropriate use of anti-inflammatory inhaled medicine.
+Right care means eliminating overuse and underuse of effective interventions, moving away from episodic symptom relief and acute management, and moving to a chronic disease model.
+It means following international or national asthma guidelines and appropriate use of anti-inflammatory inhaled medicine.
+In other words:

 We set up a multi-national Delivery Team from four pilot countries – Canada, Portugal, Spain and the UK – which includes patients, pharmacists, GPs and nurses who have been helping us create resources (some of which are featured below).
 Following stakeholder mapping, each pilot has run its own ‘design charrette’ to take these prototypes, test them, adapt them, and suggest additional approaches.